 You do not need to allow the dough to rise at this point.
 Cut dough into 6 equal portions.
 Roll one portion of dough on lightly floured surface.
 I like mine thin…but would probably roll just a little thicker next time due to the amount of nut mixture I filled them with.
 Place a thin layer of butter on dough surface.

 Place enough of the nut mixture to cover the dough.
 I used almost all of the mixture.
 I would probably cut back just a little next time.
 Roll from the longest side and place on parchment lined baking sheet, seam side down.
 You can typically fit two rolls in a pan.
-Cover.
+Cover the nuts rolls.
 Place in a warm area and allow to rise for at least two hours.